soulstace/hardlinq/README.md

 	Usage: hardlinq <sourceDir> <destDir> [-t] [--findlinks]
-	  -t	test mode (don't write, show diff files only) --findlinks	find all links in sourceDir (requires Sysinternals findlinks.exe in PATH)
+	  -t	test mode (don't write, show diff files only) --findlinks	find all links in destDir (requires Sysinternals findlinks.exe in PATH)

 	Notes:
 	  Program is alpha.
 Not recommended for use with critical data.